Commonly sought by the Artifact Collection Agency are:

 - This is an important part of Torchwood's charter, in both Torchwood and Doctor Who.
 Unofficial motto: "If It's Alien, It's Ours."
 They have a nasty tendency to forget their other priorities (like the bit about defending the realm), in fact.

 - In The Librarian trilogy of TV movies, the Metropolitan Library is an Artifact Collection Agency.
+This is continued in The Librarians series, except the Librarians are no longer headquartered in New York, preferring to use the Annex in Portland, Oregon.

 - GoGo Sentai Boukenger has multiple collection agencies: The Search Guard Successor Foundation, and various antagonist groups known as the Negative Syndicates.